Saiganesh-SG/My-cli-games/README.md

 # My-cli-games
 my collection of cli games

-1. Snake game usng python
+1. Snake game using python